-Figure 9.15: The Traffic Pattern
+Figura 9.15: The Traffic Pattern

-- 1. Aircraft take off from the runway and climb.
-If they are leaving the airport, they just continue climbing straight ahead until clear of the pattern and then do whatever they like.
-If they are returning to the runway (for example to practise landing), they continue climbing until they reach a couple of hundred feet below 'pattern altitude'.
-This varies from country to country, but is usually between 500ft and 1000ft Above Ground Level (AGL).
-This is called the upwind leg. - 2.
-The pilot makes a 90 degree left-hand turn onto the crosswind leg.
-They continue their climb to 'pattern altitude' and level out. - 3.
-After about 45 seconds to a minute on the crosswind leg, the pilot again makes a 90 degree left turn onto the downwind leg.
+- 3. After about 45 seconds to a minute on the crosswind leg, the pilot again makes a 90 degree left turn onto the downwind leg.
 Aircraft arriving from other airports join the pattern at this point, approaching from a 45 degree angle away from the runway. - 4.
 When a mile or so past the end of the runway (a good guide is when the runway is 45 degrees behind you), the pilot turns 90 degrees again onto the base leg and begins the descent to the runway, dropping flaps as appropriate.
 A descent rate of about 500fpm is good. - 5.
 After about 45 seconds the pilot turns again onto the final leg.
 It can be hard to estimate exactly when to perform this turn.
 Final adjustments for landing are made.
 I usually have to make small turns to align with the runway properly. - 6.
 The aircraft lands.
 If the pilot is practising take-offs and landings, full power can be applied and flaps retracted for takeoff, and the aircraft can take off once more.
 This is known as 'touch-and-go'.